balder-dev/balder/doc/source/basics/vdevices.rst

     Please note that this part of the documentation is not yet finished.
 It will still be revised and updated.

-During the development of :ref:`Features` you might have noticed, that you require some information from other devices.
+In many circumstances, it can be helpful, that you are able to access the :ref:`Features` of other :ref:`Devices` inside a feature.
+This allows you to get information from outside the feature and also allows you to definite the expected outside environment in features too.

 For example if you have a ``LoadSiteFeature``, which allows to load a website or a ``SendMessageFeature``, which allows to send a message *to another device*, you need some information about this other device.

-Of course, you can think about to provide the data through a method argument, like showing in the following example:
+One possibility to get data from one device to another is the providing of data through a method argument, like shown in the following example:

 .. code-block:: python